imranshuvo/9amdev-woo404handler/readme.txt

 -> No. It will only work on products that returns 404 not found error.

 My Site language is not in English.
 Will it work here ?
--> This plugin requires the product and category permalinks to be default 'product','category','product-category','shop' which are in English.

-Will you support site's that are in another language ?
--> Please reach out to us so that we can update the plugin to include your preferred language version as well.
-We'll eventually roll out versions that supports all languages.
+-> It should work on any matching product urls.
+If it doesn't work for your site, please reach out to us in the support section.
+We'll get back to you promptly with a solution.

 == Changelog ==
 1.0.0 Automatic 404 to 301 implementation on product urls